Reyleth/T1A2-Portfolio/README.md

 ## Mobile, Tablet & Desktop Responsiveness

-This portfolio was made to be to relative scale so that most elements will adjust no matter the screensize.
+This portfolio was made to be of relative scale so that most elements will adjust no matter the screensize.
 However as slight adjustments needed to be made in the CSS for my portfolio I implemented multiple media queries to set specific parameters to properties.

-### Mobile Settings:
+### Mobile Settings

 - Reduce navbar size to account for smaller screen
 - Remove profile picture